 - Information that identifies you, such as your name and Social Security number.

 - Information that you tell your doctor, such as:

 - o Your medical history.

 - o How you feel at the time of your visit.

 - o Your family health history.

 - The results of your examination.

 - Test results.

 - Treatment received in a hospital.

 - Medicine prescribed.

-- Notes your doctor makes about you.
+- Your health care provider's notes.

 - Other information about things that can affect your health or health care.

-You have the right to see, get a copy of, and amend these records whether they are kept on paper, on a computer, or in other format.
+You have the right to get and amend your record whether it is kept on paper, on a computer, or in some other format.